-Fox’s Biscuits employs over 3,000 people.
+Fox’s Biscuits employs 2,000 people.
 An extensive own-label producer, it is best known for the Rocky and Party Rings biscuits.
 Brandy snaps, its original product, are still sold.

 Michael Spedding (1834 – 1927) was born to poor circumstances at Marsh, near Huddersfield in Yorkshire.
 He received just three months of formal education.

 Spedding married Susan Fox (1834 – 1895), the daughter of a bone-setter, in 1854.

 Spedding established himself as a food seller from 1863.
-Eventually he began to concentrate on the confectionery trade, with a focus on brandy snap biscuits.
+He began to concentrate on the confectionery trade, with an initial focus on brandy snap biscuits.

 Spedding had been joined in business by his daughter Hannah and his son-in-law Fred Ellis Fox (1871 – 1938) by 1891.
 The business began to trade as F E Fox & Co from 1897.
 Spedding retired in 1900.

 Fred Fox was joined by his son, Michael Spedding Fox (1896 – 1963), and the business began to trade as F E Fox & Son.

-Michael Spedding died in 1927 as one of the oldest men in his district.
+Michael Spedding died as one of the oldest men in his district in 1927.

 F E Fox & Son was incorporated as a private company in 1938.
 The business was still a regional concern at this time.

 Fred Fox died in 1938 and left an estate valued at £19,243.
 Michael Spedding Fox became managing director of the company.

 The Batley factory was expanded and modernised in the post-war period.
 F E Fox & Son had around 500 employees by 1955.

 F E Fox & Son won a valuable contract to produce biscuits for Marks & Spencer in 1958.
 The contract accounted for half of all production.

 F E Fox & Son required capital to fulfil its ambitions of becoming a nationally recognised company.
-The firm went public in 1960 as Fox’s Biscuits with an authorised share capital of £400,000.
+The business went public in 1960 as Fox’s Biscuits with an authorised share capital of £400,000.
 There were around 950 employees.

 Parkinson’s Biscuits of Kirkham, Preston was acquired in 1966.